-Blue Cross Blue Shield HMO Blue is not liable if events beyond its control-such as war, riot, national emergency, terrorist attack, public health emergency, pandemic, or natural disaster-cause delay or failure of Blue Cross Blue Shield HMO Blue to arrange for or coordinate access to health care services and coverage for its members.
+Blue Cross Blue Shield HMO Blue is not liable if events beyond its control-such as war, riot, public health emergency, or natural disaster-cause delay or failure of Blue Cross Blue Shield HMO Blue to arrange for or coordinate access to health care services and coverage for its members.
 Blue Cross Blue Shield HMO Blue will make a good faith effort to arrange for or to coordinate health care services to be furnished in these situations.